-The RN to BSN program in Nursing at Saint Louis University is designed to meet the needs of RNs who wish to complete the bachelor of science degree.
-The RN to BSN program is a flexible online BSN completion program.
+The online RN to BSN program is designed to meet the needs of RNs who wish to complete the Bachelor of Science degree.
+Our RN to BSN program offers the resources, quality and flexibility that working RN's require.
+RN to BSN students are supported in many ways including individualized curriculum plans, faculty mentorship, online library and online writing center access.

 Features of the Program

-RNs completing their BSN degree may choose a part-time or full-time online study plan.
-Once all physical sciences and behavioral sciences have either been transferred to Saint Louis University or completed at the University through the School for Professional Studies, students may complete the BSN nursing courses full time in two semesters or part time in four semesters.
+RN to BSN students may choose a part-time or full-time study plan.
+Once all pre-nursing courses have either been transferred to Saint Louis University or completed at the University through the School for Professional Studies, students may complete the BSN nursing courses as fast as two semesters.
+Please click here to view our curriculum plan options.

 A student will need to apply and be admitted to the School for Professional Studies (SPS) in accordance with SPS guidelines.
-They will then take up to 54 credit hours (depending on transfer credits) of SPS pre-nursing core courses.
-After successful completion of SPS pre-nursing core courses with a "C" or higher, the student will automatically be transferred to the School of Nursing as a RN to BSN major.
+Students will then take up to 55 credit hours (depending on transfer credits) of SPS pre-nursing core courses.
+After successful completion of SPS pre-nursing core courses with a "C" or higher, the student will automatically transfer to the School of Nursing as an RN to BSN major.

 *Saint Louis University currently accepts applications to the RN to BSN program from those who reside in the following states: Alabama, Alaska, Arizona, Arkansas, California, Colorado, Delaware, Florida, Georgia, Hawaii, Illinois, Indiana, Iowa, Kansas, Michigan, Mississippi, Missouri, Montana, Nebraska, Nevada, New Hampshire, New Jersey, New Mexico, Ohio, Oklahoma, South Carolina, South Dakota, Tennessee, Texas, Vermont, Virginia, West Virginia, and Wisconsin.